tarwn/lessthandot-hugo/blogs/content/posts/2013-05-01-employers-employees-and-loyalty-oh.md

 </p>

 <p class="MsoNoSpacing">
   But having loyalty to the company should not be the sole definition.
 Instead, employees should recognize that they also need to be loyal to themselves and their careers.
 As a company is typically loyal to its stockholders and its own self-interests, the employees should be equally committed to their own self-interests and development.
-Loyalty to one’s career, advancing yourself as well as your skills, and staying employed should be the cornerstone of loyalty.
-Furthermore, loyalty to one’s own self-interest also does not equate to disloyalty to external interests (in this case, the company).
-Indeed, furthering one’s own development can be seen as a form of loyalty to the company whereby both employee and employer benefit.
+Loyalty to one's career, advancing yourself as well as your skills, and staying employed should be the cornerstone of loyalty.
+Furthermore, loyalty to one's own self-interest also does not equate to disloyalty to external interests (in this case, the company).
+Indeed, furthering one's own development can be seen as a form of loyalty to the company whereby both employee and employer benefit.
 </p>

 <p class="MsoNoSpacing">